Geometric Phases and Holonomy in Structured Optical Fields: The simplest case of the Pancharatnam phase

 \subsubsection{Fibre bundles}

 When we forget the total phase, and consider only the polarization, we have a point on a Poincar\'e sphere.
 This sphere will be called a base space.
 The total phase (we could deal with the amplitude as well, but we shall not do this here) can be depicted as a point on a circle $S^1$.
 Thus, to each point on the Poincar\'e sphere there corresponds a circle, accommodating the total phase.
-So we can imagine the circles ``attached'' to the sphere as the teeth of a comb are attached to its base.
-The whole system is a \textbf{fibre bundle}, with a total space $E$, base space $B=S^2$ and fiber $F=S^1$ (see Fig.~\ref{Fig:bundle})~\cite{Nakahara, Chruscinski-GeometricPhasesinC}.
+The whole system is a \textbf{fibre bundle}, with a total space $E$, base space $B=S^2$ and fiber $F=S^1$ (see Fig.~\ref{Fig:bundle}a)~\cite{Nakahara, Chruscinski-GeometricPhasesinC}.
 We denote this arrangement as $(E, B, \pi, F)$.
 Here $\pi\colon E \to B$ is projection which maps each fiber $F_x$, $x \in B$, to the point $x$ itself.
-We will discuss the structure of the total space $E$ in our case in detail later on.
+We will discuss the structure of the total space $E$ in our case in detail later on. {So we can imagine the circles as being ``attached'' to the sphere, as the teeth of a comb are attached to its base.
+However, this analogy should not be understood literally: the circles are associated with the points of the sphere through the mapping $\pi$, rather than physically attached to or embedded in the sphere.}

-We will work with locally trivial fibre bundles, i.e., those obtained by appropriatel ``gluing'' trivial bundles $(E,U,\pi,F)$ with $E=U\times F$, where $U\subseteq B$ is an open set from an open cover of $B$ and $\pi\colon E\to U$ is the projection onto $U$; that is, for $(x,f)\in U\times F$, $\pi(x,f)=x$.
+We will work with locally trivial fibre bundles, \textit{i.e.}, those obtained by appropriately ``gluing'' trivial bundles $(E,U,\pi,F)$ with $E=U\times F$, where $U\subseteq B$ is an open set from an open cover of $B$ and $\pi\colon E\to U$ is the projection onto $U$; that is, for $(x,f)\in U\times F$, $\pi(x,f)=x$.
 The detailed construction of a locally trivial fibre bundle is not essential for our purposes; it suffices to know that our bundle is ``good enough''.